Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

 \paragraph{Estimation of Gross Primary Productivity (GPP) at Globally Distributed Sites}

-Photosynthesis (Gross Primary Productivity (GPP)), the critical process converting solar radiation into energy and materials that sustain life, represents the largest global carbon cycle flux, yet remains challenging to quantify accurately without direct observation \cite{keenan2023constraint}.
-Data-driven approaches using machine learning to integrate satellite data with site-level information (e.g. from eddy covariance measurement networks \cite{baldocchi2020eddy}) provide diagnostic constraints on global GPP, complementing process-based models \cite{jung2020scaling}.
-However, these approaches face challenges due to scale mismatches between in-situ measurements and satellite data, as well as generalization issues, which could potentially be mitigated by using foundation models like Prithvi that embed generalized representations of high-resolution data \cite{kang2023cedar}.
+Photosynthesis (Gross Primary Productivity (GPP)), the critical process converting solar radiation into energy and materials that sustain life, represents the largest global carbon cycle flux, yet remains challenging to quantify accurately without direct observation~\cite{keenan2023constraint}.
+Data-driven approaches using machine learning to integrate satellite data with site-level information (e.g., from eddy covariance measurement networks~\cite{baldocchi2020eddy}) provide diagnostic constraints on global GPP, complementing process-based models~\cite{jung2020scaling}.
+However, these approaches face challenges due to scale mismatches between in-situ measurements and satellite data, as well as generalization issues, which could potentially be mitigated by using foundation models like Prithvi-EO that embed generalized representations of high-resolution data~\cite{kang2025cedar}.

-This downstream application aims to evaluate the potential of Prithvi to estimate GPP at globally distributed eddy covariance sites.
-We utilize daily GPP data from eddy covariance flux towers, obtained from FLUXNET \cite{pastorello2020fluxnet2015}, AmeriFlux\footnote{\url{https://ameriflux.lbl.gov/data/flux-data-products/}}, and ICOS \cite{icos_flux} networks.
+This downstream application aims to evaluate the potential of Prithvi-EO-2.0 to estimate GPP at globally distributed eddy covariance sites.
+We utilized daily GPP data from 37 eddy covariance flux towers, obtained from FLUXNET~\cite{pastorello2020fluxnet2015}, AmeriFlux\footnote{\url{https://ameriflux.lbl.gov/data/flux-data-products/}}, and ICOS~\cite{icos_flux} networks.
 We use datasets processed by the ONEFLUX pipeline for high-quality and consistent data.
-The daily eddy covariance data includes individual files for each site.
-The target variable for analysis is ``GPP\_NT\_VUT\_REF", which corresponds to GPP estimates derived from Net Ecosystem Exchange (NEE) measurements using the nighttime approach.
+The target variable for analysis is GPP estimate derived from Net Ecosystem Exchange (NEE) measurements using the nighttime approach (\textit{GPP\_NT\_VUT\_REF}).
 We selected daily GPP data with at least 60\% of high-quality hourly or half-hourly data for temporal aggregation.
-Metadata for flux tower sites, including latitude and longitude, is recorded to note site locations where satellite-based regressor variables are collected to prepare the dataset.
+The latitude and longitude of the flux tower sites were recorded to retrieve HLS and MERRA-2 data from corresponding locations.
+For HLS, the recorded coordinates define the center of the images, while for MERRA-2 variables, the nearest grid point is used.